xkilian/genDevConfig/README.rst

 genDevConfig includes plugins to identify various hosts and RFC compliant interface types.
 Each plugin is a perl script that is imported at runtime by genDevConfig.

-The script includes a definition files called Defaults.* for all the generic SNMP collection parameters such as :
+The script includes a definition file called Defaults.* for the generic SNMP collection parameters such as :

 * OIDs (basic SNMP information to collect data)
-* datasources (which add instructions for OID collection)
+* datasources (How to process the OID)
 * triggers (threshold calculations)
 * device types (for a given device type what datasources should be collected)